Added to Saved items

 "The person then gets more intrusive thoughts and increasingly feels the need to switch these feelings off more often, which eventually can become a debilitating cycle of thoughts, feelings and behaviours."

-Unlike those who don’t suffer from OCD - who have meaningless thoughts they can ignore - someone with the condition will focus on the thought and begin to perform rituals to ensure the thought doesn’t come true, Shirley explains.
+Unlike those who don’t suffer from OCD - who have thoughts they can ignore - someone with the condition will focus on the thought and begin to perform rituals to ensure the thought doesn’t come true, Shirley explains.

 OCD goes far beyond the common perception of handwashing - and it can be extremely debilitating and disrupt all aspects of someone's life, from work to friendships and relationships.
 Simple tasks such as eating, cooking, washing or taking the rubbish out can become impossible.

-Misconceptions
+Misconceptions about OCD

 "One of the biggest misconceptions regarding OCD is that some people can be a 'little bit OCD'," Shirley says.
 Although we may occasionally have intrusive thoughts, have feelings of anxiety or be superstitious, it is not the same as having the condition.

 Carrie Wheeler, 40, has OCD as well as other mental health conditions and multiple sclerosis.
-She says another misconception is that people with OCD are only obsessive regarding cleaning, but the condition can actually manifest in many different forms.
+She says another misconception is that people with OCD are only obsessive regarding cleaning, but the condition can actually manifest in many different ways.

 "I think the biggest misconception I know of is that all people with OCD are clean freaks.
 We do not all furiously clean our house or have an extreme fear of germs and wash our hands continuously," she says.